Kutti Story: Records

 "Kutti Story" topped the trending spot within the first four days of its release, eventually became the third most viewed song worldwide within 24 hours.
 It became the highest viewed lyric video in the first day of its release, garnering 9 million views and a million likes.
 The song had garnered more than 65 million views as of July 2020, being the first lyrical video to achieve this feat.
 As of July 2021, the lyric video received 92 million views.
 The song's video version released on 20 January 2021 and gained 79 million views as of July 2021.

 Track listing

-It's Kannada version titled "Putta Story" (written by Varadaraj Chikkaballapura) was released on 2 January 2021, and the Hindi version titled "Choti Story" (written by Raqueeb Alam) was released along with the soundtrack of Vijay The Master (the film's Hindi version) on 12 January 2021.
-The Telugu version of this song "Chitti Story" (written by Anantha Sriram) was released on 25 December 2020, on the occasion of Christmas.Super Singer 7-fame Sam Vishal recorded the Telugu and Kannada version of this song, whilst Nakash Aziz sung the Hindi version of this track.
+Its Kannada version titled "Putta Story" (written by Varadaraj Chikkaballapura) was released on 2 January 2021, and the Hindi version titled "Choti Story" (written by Raqueeb Alam) was released along with the soundtrack of Vijay The Master (the film's Hindi version) on 12 January 2021.
+The Telugu version of this song "Chitti Story" (written by Anantha Sriram) was released on 25 December 2020, on the occasion of Christmas.
+Anirudh helmed the Telugu version of the song,Super Singer 7-fame Sam Vishal recorded the Kannada version of this song, whilst Nakash Aziz sung the Hindi version of this track.